dylan-lang/opendylan/documentation/website/source/documentation/index.rst

     <h3>Tools</h3>

-`Development inside emacs using SLIME <../news/2011/12/12/dswank.html>`_
+`Development inside emacs using DIME <../news/2011/12/12/dswank.html>`_

-    An exciting look at using SLIME and emacs for Dylan development.
+    An exciting look at using DIME and emacs for Dylan development.

 .. raw:: html